 Qualities

 Quality has many dimensions.
 For a cryptographic library, security is the most important quality attribute.
 It hinges on a good selection of algorithms and the correctness of their implementations.
-Given the rising importance of side-channel attacks, implementation techniques like constant-time, pc-secure and table-free execution are also essential.
+Given the rising importance of side-channel attacks, implementation techniques like constant-time, pc-secure and table-free execution are also important.

 Thanks to its quality implementation, ocrypto is the choice of many market-leading companies, for example of Nordic Semiconductor for their Bluetooth Low Energy chips and their low-power cellular IoT products.

-Footprint
+Memory Footprint

 RAM and flash memories are often the most critical resources of a microcontroller.
 A larger library footprint may even require moving to a more expensive microcontroller model with more memory.